dexterous/jenkins-debian-conf/README.md

 * `libapache2-mod-jk` does not create a `/etc/apache2/mods-available/jk.conf`
 * all jenkins commands (except *start*) are `curl`s to respective HTTP APIs
 * `etc/init.d/jenkins` can be configured for startup using `update-rc.d jenkins defaults`
+* make sure you create `/var/log/jenkins.log` and change its ownership to the user you intend to run jenkins under